mahf-opt/mahf/README.md

 # Overview

 MAHF aims to make construction and modification of metaheuristics as simple and reliable as possible.
-In addition to construction it also provides utilities for logging, evaluation, and comparison of those heuristics:
+It provides a comprehensive set of utilities for logging, evaluation, and comparison of these heuristics.

+Key features include:
-- Simple modular construction of metaheuristics
+- Simple and modular metaheuristic construction
-- State management and state tracking
+- Effortless state management and tracking
-- Collection of common operators
+- Ready-to-use collection of common operators
-- Templates for common heuristics
+- Templates for popular metaheuristics
 - Flexible logging of runtime information

 Although MAHF has been developed primarily as a research tool, it can be used to solve real-world problems.